 In what you might call the “Dark Ages”, I had a dark room.
-As a little girl, I shot in black and white with the brownie box camera that my father handed down to me (the camera at the top of the photo above).
-Then there were the instamatic camers.
+As a little girl, I shot in black and white with the brownie box camera that my father handed down to me (the camera at the top of the photo below).
+Then there were the instamatic cameras.
 I had a green Kodak one my mother got for me by sending in labels for one thing or another.
 Then there was the pocket instamatic.
 I used to carry that in my purse when I was a little older.
 In high school, for Christmas, I was given the choice of ski equipment or a 35mm camera.
 I went for the ski equipment.
-For a while there I was stuck with less than fabulous photography goods.
+For a while there I was stuck with less-than-fabulous photography goods.

 During my high school years, I also took up painting.
 I started with a set of oil paints in a nice wooden box.
 The box is long gone but the book I received along with the paints remains with me, even though I never liked it much.
 A couple of years later came a watercolor class after school.
 Then there was the watercolor class in college.
-And so I was always waffling back and forth between the two from the beginning.
+And so I was always waffling back and forth between them from the beginning.

-Eventually, my kids were old enough for me to move to full-time work and there was no time for painting.
+Eventually, my kids were old enough for me to move to full-time work as a graphic designer and there was no time for painting.
 But, that wooden box of oil paints followed along with me with every move I made.
-First, college in Boston, then an apartment in New Hampshire, a house in Florida and 3 more houses in New Hampshire, it was indeed well-traveled paint.
+First, college in Boston, then an apartment in New Hampshire, a house in Florida, and 3 more houses in New Hampshire, it was indeed well-traveled paint box.
 My camera was being upgraded all along and my paints remained in their box.

-In a sense, photography became my quick and dirty painting until one day I looked around discovered the kids were grown.
-I’d quit my full-time job as a graphic designer to help with my ailing mother and I discovered a most unlikely scenario.
+In a sense, photography became my quick and dirty painting until one day I looked around and discovered the kids were grown.
+I’d quit my full-time job to help with my ailing mother and I discovered a most unlikely scenario.
 I had time to myself.
 I didn’t see that one coming!

 Down in the basement, I dug out the paint box.
 There was nothing usable in there, save the box.
 The paints were hard as rocks and the brushes equally so.
 A trip to Boston for art supplies was in order.
 It was a most liberating, if not expensive, trip.
 From then on my photography took a back seat to painting.
 Photography was the way to capture an image in order to paint it, not a means in and of itself.
-That is until now.
 Some things are better as paintings and some are just better as photographs.
 I’ll just leave it at that with gallery pages for each.